Medic1111/FOOD-QR/README.md

 #### INSTALL

 1. Download the project
-2. Open the project and on the root run `npm server/index.js`
+2. Open the project and on the root run `npm install` then `node server/index.js`
-3. On a different terminal, run `cd client` and then `npm start`
+3. On a different terminal, run `cd client`, then `npm install` and finally `npm start`